 - Computer technology

-Combined strength!
-Biometrics are frequently used in combination with conventional identification methods, giving you greater confidence that you are dealing with the right person.
+Strong together!
+Biometrics are regularly used in conjunction with conventional forms of identification.
+This increases the assurance that you are dealing with the right person.

-To date, ‘possession’(e.g. a passport or pass card) and ‘knowledge’e.g. a password or PIN code) have always been the main methods used to establish a person's identity and ensure security.
-In order to increase security still further, combinations of the two have existed for some time now (e.g. a pass card with PIN code).
-Biometric security is not just an alternative to these traditional forms of identification, but allows an extremely high level of security to be achieved by combining all three forms.
+So far, ‘property’ (think passport or card) and ‘knowledge’ (think password or PIN) have always been the main forms of identification and security.
+To achieve an even higher level of security, combinations of the two have also been common for some time (think a card with PIN).
+Biometric security is not only an alternative to these traditional forms of identification, but offers opportunities to create an extremely high level of security by combining all three forms.